-Before signing up, make sure to check with your phone carrier to see if your plan truly is unlimited (and includes hotspot connectivity).
-Some unlimited data plans have restrictions, so you have to do your homework to ensure you’re getting what you need.
+Before signing up, make sure to check with your phone carrier to see if your mobile data plan truly is unlimited (and includes hotspot connectivity).
+Some unlimited mobile data plans have restrictions — such as slower data speeds after a certain amount of usage — so you have to do your homework to ensure you’re getting what you need.

 Also, some of these types of plans include a “fair use” policy that prohibits connecting your device to a computer to gain full internet access.

 The federal government offers up to $30 per month off of high speed internet access to eligible households.
 This discount can be paired with special pricing offered by certain service providers, resulting in free internet.
 You can learn more about this program here.